jkunze/n2t-eggnog/t/n2t/e/about.rst

 ------------------

 The N2T service may occasionally be suspended or interrupted for up to one hour during the routine maintenance window.
-If maintenance is scheduled, it takes place on Sundays beginning at 08:00 in California, UTC-08:00 (standard time), UTC-07:00 (daylight savings).
+If maintenance is to take place, it happens on Sundays beginning at 08:00 in California, UTC-08:00 (standard time), UTC-07:00 (daylight savings).

 //END//